guybarnahum/isaac-sim-data-generator/ReadMe.md

 ## Output ##

 The generated dataset will be saved in the directory specified by the OUTPUT_DIR variable in generate_data.sh.
-The output format is Kitti, which will include folders for rgb images and potentially other data types like bounding boxes if configured.
+The output is formatted as a Kitti dataset, which will include folders for rgb images and potentially other data types like bounding boxes if configured.
+The Kitti dataset is then converted to a YOLO dataset.

 ## Cloud VM Setup (Google Cloud Platform)

-This project can be run on a cloud VM with a compatible NVIDIA GPU.
+This project can be run on any setup that supports Isaac Sim.
+For example a cloud VM with a compatible NVIDIA GPU.
 The following instructions are for setting up a VM on Google Cloud Platform (GCP), but similar steps can be applied to other cloud providers like AWS or Azure.

 ### Prerequisites